virgesmith/neworder/README.md

 [![Build Status](https://travis-ci.org/virgesmith/neworder.png?branch=master)](https://travis-ci.org/virgesmith/neworder)
 [![License](https://img.shields.io/github/license/mashape/apistatus.svg)](https://opensource.org/licenses/MIT)

 Neworder is a prototype C++ microsimulation package inspired by [openm++](https://ompp.sourceforge.io/) and MODGEN.
-Models are defined in high-level code (python) and executed in an embedded simulation framework (C++) which exposes a subset of itself back to the python runtime environment.
+Models are defined in high-level code (python) and executed in an embedded simulation framework (C++) which exposes a subset of itself as a python module.
 (In order words the C++ framework can call python _and vice versa_)

 ## Key requirements:
 - low barriers to entry: users need only write standard python code, little or no new coding skills required.